derick526/assignment8/README.md

-# A simple one page Bootstrap webpage that contains a navbar, header, features secion, and a footer.
+# A simple one page Bootstrap webpage that contains a navbar, header, features section, and a footer.